THE URBAN ROGUE

 Class: Colts, Open or Veteran

-The Urban Rogue is set to return, now in its seventh year: a 3 hour metrogaine in the heart of the Brisbane CBD!
-Come experience the city Friday night lights, where you and up to three other team mates will navigate to collect as many check points as possible in a 3 hour time limit.
+The Urban Rogue is set to return in 2023, now in its eleventh year: a 3 hour metrogaine in the heart of the Brisbane CBD!
+Come experience the city Friday night lights, where you and up to four other team mates will navigate to collect as many check points as possible in a 3 hour time limit.
 Set at a time to capitalise on the cooler summer evening temperatures, this course is achievable by all levels of athlete.
 Whether you’re out for a casual stroll with the family or one of the city’s elite runners, you chose as much or as little of the course that you want to do.
-Only basic navigational skills are required with the option of an “On Foot” or “On Wheels” category.
+Only basic navigational skills are required.

 A3 colour, 1:15000, waterproof.
 One per competitor.
 Format: Q and A type check points (CPs) with a traditional rogaine scoring format.
 See the QLD Rogaine Association Website for more details if you are unfamiliar with how a rogaine works.
 For an example course, check out the Raid Adventures results page from previous events here.

 Teams will be required to bring a torch or headlamp to read the map and a couple of marker pens to record their answers to the CPs.
-They will also need a digital camera or a phone capable of taking photos for a special check point.
+They will also need a digital camera or a phone capable of taking photos for a special check point and enter their results.
 A compass and water bottle are also strongly recommended.
-A calculator to work out your score at the end of the race would also be handy.

 A portion of entry fees from the Urban Rogue will be donated to the Lang Park PCYC to support their youth initiative programs.